ClaireLynn/RNA-Seq/Processing_Pipeline/README.md

 ```
 5) *Optional*
-Now we can perform differential expression analysis, try out DESeq2 effortlessly by using the automatic Rscript I wrote in the [**autoDE**](../../autoDE) repository!
+Now we can perform differential expression analysis, try out DESeq2 effortlessly by using the automatic Rscript I wrote in the [**autoDE**](../../autoDE) repository.